Terms & Conditions

 Where Tribe has omitted information for any of the above reasons, a statement explaining this will be provided in the relevant section.

-Unless stated as otherwise, all figures contained in this disclosure are based on Tribe’s audited annual reports for the year ending 30th April 2019.
+Unless stated as otherwise, all figures contained in this disclosure are based on Tribe’s unaudited annual reports for the year ending 30th April 2021.

 These Pillar 3 Disclosures will be reviewed on an annual basis as a minimum.
 The disclosures will be published as soon as is practical following the finalisation of the Tribe’s Internal Capital Adequacy Assessment Process (ICAAP) and the publication of its annual reports.